 Give your cat a pastured raw egg every week – dogs can have more depending on their size.
 My cat Triller (who trills like a canary, I swear) likes her raw egg with a few drops of gluten free Tamari.

 Pets benefit from a little coconut oil too.
 Offer them a small ball and see if they like it.
 Most of them eat it readily.
 I give cats 1/4 tsp. daily and dogs can get 1/2 to 3 tsps. depending on size.

 You can make dog food and cat food from scratch, but read up on how to balance the minerals first.
 Cartilage, bones and organ meats are important.

-Many vets agree that heavy vaccination schedules can cause more harm than good.
-Here’s one article on this topic from Dr. Mercola’s website.
-His associate vet Dr. Becker has great interviews and articles on natural care for cats and dogs.
-Check ’em out and talk to your (holistic) vet.
+Many vets agree that heavy vaccination schedules may be outdated.
+Here’s one article on this topic.
+Dr. Becker has great interviews and articles on natural care for cats and dogs.
+Check ’em out and talk to your vet.

 3).
 Reduce chemical exposures

 Pets are exposed to many chemicals through their paws (which they lick) and through the skin.